erwinx1994/DigitalWallet/readme.md

     build_all.bat

+### Library dependencies

+The following are third party library dependencies used by the source code.
+Try retrieving them manually if you have problems compiling the applications.

+    go get github.com/redis/go-redis/v9
+    go get github.com/lib/pq
+    go get gopkg.in/yaml.v3

+Another thing to note is that the **shared** folder in this repository is actually a DIY library for code comonly reused among all the backend applications.
+It is referred to by adding the following line to the **go.mod** file of each project (deposit service, withdraw service, etc.).

+    replace shared => ../shared

 ## Running the program

 You should not need to change anything in the configuration file (**config.yml**) file for each backend service if you have set up the Redis and PostgreSQL databases correctly.